 *The documented amount of the gift, including photocopies of the check

-*Name and address of gift-giver and relationship the gift-giver has to the homebuyer
+*Name/address of gift-giver and relationship to the homebuyer

-*Statement confirming that the gift is not a loan, and does not need to be repaid
+*Statement confirming the gift is not a loan, and does not need to be repaid

 *Signatures of the borrower and the gift-giver